NorthernMechatronics/tflm_digits/README.md

 - The output buffer `out` passed in as a parameter in `tflm_inference` should be set to `int8_t` in `tflm.cc` and `tflm.h`.

 For **tf.uint8**, the destination during memcpy should be `input->data.uint8`, and the output buffer `out` should be set to `uint8_t`.
 In tflm.cc, you should also adjust any error checking during setup and inferences so that the model does not return an error

-Note: TFLM can support **float16_t** input and output types, and you may choose to quantize through float fallback quantization.
-However, returning a prediction using a 16-bit float can be hard to discern, because it makes use of an exponent (i.e., 0.14625 is represented as 1.17 \* 2^-3).

 ### Improper input and output tensor shapes